 The sequence in the clouds is the part where the video starts to get interesting.
-This episode may not have a crazy blood bath scene but the trippyness is still apparent.
+This episode may not have a crazy blood bath scene but the trippiness is still apparent.
 Take a look at the picture I clipped above.
 It's a happy unreal place with a fancy rainbow in the background so we know for sure this can't be real.
-There's two things that I believe are very important to understand.
+There are two things that I believe are very important to understand.

-Of course the second theory could be outdated as the creators made their theory about media control quite clear in Don't Hug Me I'm Scared Creativity but the continued use of the puppet medium and the recurring 1906 (check out my analysis of DHMIS2:TIME for 1906 breakdown) points to Becky and Joe always poking at the regulations of the media so it's really up to you how you take it.
-Either way the ominous clouds are watching over and make no mistake; they do have vested interest in how the coming generations think.
+Of course, the second theory could be outdated as the creators made their theory about media control quite clear in Don't Hug Me I'm Scared Creativity but the continued use of the puppet medium and the recurring 1906 (check out my analysis of DHMIS2:TIME for 1906 breakdown) points to Becky and Joe always poking at the regulations of the media so it's really up to you how you take it.
+Either way, the ominous clouds are watching over, and make no mistake; they do have a vested interest in how the coming generations think.

 When I originally caught this picture it was strictly for the fact that it was my favorite scene.
 It just caught me off guard especially the first time because I was looking for so much meaning.
 After a bit of time had passed I realized that it is an important scene!
 If there's a pattern I've noticed it's that Becky and Joe like to present a scene and almost immediately drop a clue about its meaning or true intention.
 Just like at the beginning where it presented the group and had the right wing newspaper in the shot.